Joël EYER, PhD

 Joël Eyer has been a scientific expert at the European Commission since 2005 and Chair-Person for the evaluation of the Marie Sk?odowska-Curie actions since 2013.

 Prof. Marc-Eric HALATSCH

-Prof. Marc-Eric Halatsch is a Professor and Vice-President of the Department of Neurosurgery of the Medical School of Ulm University in Germany.
-From 2005 to 2009, he was an associate professor of neurosurgery and resident of neurosurgery at Heidelberg University Medical School.
+Prof. Marc-Eric Halatsch is Chief Consultant Neurosurgeon at Cantonal Hospital of Winterthur, Switzerland.
+Previously, he was Vice-President of the Department of Neurosurgery of the Medical School of Ulm University in Germany and from 2005 to 2009, he was an associate professor of neurosurgery and resident of neurosurgery at Heidelberg University Medical School.